Mike Defensor

-Education
+Early life and education

+Mike Defensor was born on June 30, 1969 to lawyer Matias Defensor Jr. and Florence Pamintuan Tan Defensor.
+Matias Jr. was a prominent lawyer during the administration of President Ferdinand Marcos, being friends with former cabinet member Francisco Tatad and serving as spokesman during Marcos' presidential campaign in the 1986 snap election that preceded the People Power Revolution.
+Mike's younger sister, Maria Theresa ("Maite"), is a businesswoman and former politician.

-He finished elementary, Bachelor of Arts in History, and Masters in Public Administration at the University of the Philippines where he became a member of the UP Alpha Sigma.
+He finished his elementary education and received both his Bachelor of Arts in History and Masters in Public Administration at the University of the Philippines Diliman, where he became a member of the UP Alpha Sigma.
+From 1988 to 1989, he was vice chairman of the UP Diliman University Student Council, serving alongside chairman Bong Bongolan.
 He finished his secondary education at Niles McKinley High School in Niles, Ohio.
-He is married to Julie Rose Tactacan Defensor.

 Political career

 Quezon City councilor

 Defensor was elected as a Quezon City councilor from the third district in the 1992 elections at the age of 23, making him the youngest member of that body.
 He received the Manuel Quezon Bantayog Award for Most Outstanding QC Councilor for the year 1994.

 Congressman

-Defensor ran for congressman of the third district of Quezon City against reelectionist Dennis Roldan in the 1995 election, subsequently winning and becoming the youngest congressman at the time.
+Defensor ran for congressman of the third district of Quezon City against reelectionist Dennis Roldan in the 1995 election, which he subsequently won, becoming at age 26 the youngest member of the Philippine House of Representatives at the time.
 Though he ran under the party of Laban ng Demokratikong Pilipino, he switched to the Liberal Party in June 1995, a month before the 10th Congress convened.
 He won reelection in 1998.